-British, French ships joins US carrier in Strait of Hormuz
+British and French ships joined a US carrier group in a flotilla of

 The ministry said a Royal Navy frigate, HMS Argyll, was part of a US-led carrier group to sail through the waterway which Iran has threatened to close over Western moves to impose new sanctions over Tehran's nuclear programme.